ericonr/argp-standalone/README.md

 It is my expectation that this library will be useful to others.
 Feel free to open an issue or make a PR.

+## License

+Since this repository is based on GNU C Library source code and changes from Niels and collaborators, it is licensed primarily under the GNU Lesser General Public License, version 2.1 or later (SPDX: `LGPL-2.1-or-later`).